Steeeeeph/exquisite-corpse/readme.md

 run and fly for your dreams.
 Every day you have a new opportunity!
 Don't be afraid of time, because it's never too late!

+"A dream is not that what you see in sleep, the dream is something that does not let you sleep.”
+When we dream we should also make efforts to make a dream into reality otherwise it is foolishness and a waste of time.
+Nothing great has been achieved without hard work